filecoin-project/specs/mining.md

 ### Registration

 To become a miner, you must first register a new miner on-chain, set your pledge, and deposit your collateral.
-This is done through the storage market actors `CreateMiner` method.
+This is done through the storage market actor's `CreateMiner` method.
 Invoke that method with your desired pledge size, accompanying collateral, and public key for signature validation.
 The call will then create a new miner instance and return its address for you.

 ### Announcement